 The library budget must be maintained.
-CB8 urge the Mayor and the City Council to maintain funding for the operating costs to allow the continuation of 6 day a week service at all branches.
+CB8 urges the Mayor and the City Council to maintain funding for the operating costs to allow the continuation of 6 day a week service at all branches.
 We also urge increased funding for infrastructure, technological improvements and library materials, particularly increased funding for books, periodicals, and other information resources in all our branch libraries.
 The system-wide replacement of Checkpoint Booktheft Detection System should be completed by 2011 in all branches and central units, costing \$1.2M.
 Funding should be found to allow libraries to operate at full hours (i.e. 10-5 Monday through Saturday) and expanded evening hours at least twice a week.

 As sources of information have evolved, the Library has kept pace, offering one of the only free points of access to the internet in New York City.
 CB8 believes that all New Yorkers should have free opportunities to use electronic resources.
+Since the recession of 2008, the libraries have become a resource to assist person seeking employment.